 Equipment

-- Mix drinking water with sodium alginate.
+- Mix distilled or low-calcium water with sodium alginate.
 Stir until thickened and smooth.
-Then mix into fruit juice, add food colouring (optional) and stir until smooth.
+Then mix in your juice (or liquid of choice), add food colouring or sugar (optional).
+Then stir vigorously until dissolved.
+This may take some time if you're not using distilled water.

-- Store the juice in the fridge for up to 2 hours.
+- Store the liquid mixture in the fridge for at least 2 hours.
 Prepare a bowl of 2 cups of clean drinking water to rinse the pearls after preparation.

-- You can add food colouring to the sodium alginate and fruit juice mixture to create bright coloured balls.
+- To create bright-coloured balls, you can add food colouring to the sodium alginate and fruit juice mixture.

-- Make sure the fruit juice or liquid you use has low calcium content (such as dragonfruit, mango, green tea, etc.).
+- Make sure the fruit juice or liquid you use has low calcium content.
 High calcium content will ruin the process.

-- Make sure the fruit juice tastes exactly how you want the pearls to taste.
+- Ensure the fruit juice tastes precisely how you want the pearls to taste.
 You will not be able to add sugar later.
+If you decide to add sugar, make sure the granules are fully dissolved as you mix it with the juice, tea or coffee.

 Nutrition